 If you’re here looking for tips on how to get that perfect photo of the kids next to the tree for this year’s holiday card, be sure to check out the tip below from the article 7 Simple Ways to Spend Less Money This Holiday Season…

 Pick your favorite retailer, get your photo card started, and then SAVE IT to hold out for the best deal available.
-Here are three of my favorite resources:
+Here are three of my favorite resources (affiliate links):

-Here are some of the pictures I got:
+Here are some of the Christmas tree pictures I got of the kids…

 A couple more tips…

-I know instagram is fun, but phone cameras simply cannot handle this low-light situation.
+I know Instagram is fun, but phone cameras simply cannot handle this low-light situation.
 Pull out your big girl camera, whether that is a compact camera or a DSLR, and you’ll be much happier with the results!
-You can always post them on IG later.
+You can always post your Christmas tree pictures on IG later.